isomerpages/govtech-gobusiness-main/pages/solutionrepo/201725862C-HR-Shrd-SVCs-by-RcrutSG-G.md

 recruitSG helps companies handle their payroll processing & HR administration, including managing employee data, benefits, expense claims, attendance, leave, IRAS filing, and more.

-Companies can simplify their HR processes with recruitSG’s end-to-end service — supported by a cloud-based HR management software, HRMpeople.
+Companies can simplify their HR processes with recruitSG's end-to-end service — supported by a cloud-based HR management software, HRMpeople.
 Take the stress away from HR to focus on business growth.

 ## Solution Packages Option(s)